Ray Pointer

-Raymond Pointer (10 October 1936 – 26 January 2016) was a professional association footballer and England international who played as a striker.
+Raymond Pointer (10 October 1936 – 26 January 2016) was an English professional footballer and England international who played as a striker.

 He had a long and successful playing career, totalling over 400 league appearances whilst playing for Burnley, Bury, Coventry City, Portsmouth and Waterlooville.
 He won 3 England caps overall whilst at Burnley, scoring 2 goals for his country.
 He won his first cap on 28 September 1961 in a 4–1 win against Luxembourg.
 He scored in that match.
 His other England goal was against Portugal.
 He died in a nursing home in Blackpool, Lancashire, in 2016.